ChethanVenkateshaiah/D3-assignment-Uk-maps/README.md

 Open the index.html file in a web browser to see the visualization.

 External Data Sources
-The application fetches map data and population information from external APIs/sources (specify the sources if necessary).
+The application fetches map data and population information from external APIs/sources.
 How to Use
 Adjust the Population Slider to display towns within a specific population range.
 Click on the Reload Data button to fetch the latest data and update the map accordingly.